 Grade-based Acceleration

-Whole-grade accelerationThe Technical Assistance Manual for Gifted Education in New Mexico outlines a wide array of accelerative options to be used in meeting the needs of students of various ages.
-Whole Grade Acceleration is among the individual services to be provided to students, and the decision is made by the IEP team.
+Whole-grade accelerationThe 2023 Technical Assistance Manual for Gifted Education in New Mexico outlines a wide array of accelerative options to be used in meeting the needs of students of various ages.
+Whole Grade Acceleration is among the individual services to be provided to students.

 Early high school graduationNew Mexico outlines Graduation Requirements and it seems that students who meet all state and local requirements would be permitted to graduate early.